 I'll give you the usual heights and dimensions for plumbing fixture drains and supply lines for home improvement rough-in.
 Follow the directions that come with your new plumbing fixtures.
 Try to get an idea of the plumbing fixtures you want to install before the house framing stage since some plumbing fixtures will need backing to support them.
+Some of these jobs may be simple, but for more elaborate and complex plumbing jobs you may need to use a knowledgeable and reliable plumber who has the experience to get the job done accurately.

 I'm really partial to the plastic piping that can be used for hot and cold water supply lines, rather than the straight copper pipe with solder joints.
 Less expensive, too.
 They use copper or brass crimp on fittings so no soldering is needed.